ispyb/py-ispyb/docs/auth.md

 ---

-## Modules
+## Plugins

-py-ISPyB is using the following authentication modules, which you can find in `pyispyb/app/extension/auth`.
+py-ISPyB is using the following authentication plugins, which you can find in `pyispyb/app/extension/auth`.

 ### `DummyAuthentication`